 Download this FREE ebook learn 60+ ways to earn an income from anywhere!

 Visiting popular locations during the off-season is a surefire way to save money while RVing.
 While I can’t personally say that this is what I do (I go where the good weather goes!)
 I can say that you will find that pretty much everything is cheaper in the off-season.
 Attractions, hotels, RV parks… Everything.

 Florida’s off-season is in the summer, the Pacific Northwest’s off-season is in the winter, so on and so forth.
 For me, I travel during the ON-season because I save so much money on heating and cooling!

 Camping off-grid, aka boondocking is my NUMBER ONE favorite way of saving money while RVing.
 It’s the most freeing thing in the world!
 In fact, during my very first month of boondocking, I only paid $25 TOTAL for RV related expenses.
 And that was just so I could dump the tanks!
 I probably could have found free or cheaper dumping somewhere, but this spot was most convenient.

 To be a successful boondocker there is a lot of preparation, but it pays off big time!
 Most RVs are already self-contained, which means you will already be able to boondock for 3-5 days at a time if you’re smart about conserving your resources.

 All over the US, particularly in the Western portion, there is BLM and National Forest land where you can camp for free for up to 14 days before you need to move to another spot.
-We stayed in Sedona, Arizona for over a month by bouncing between 2 BLM dispersed camping areas.
+I stayed in Sedona, Arizona for over a month by bouncing between 2 BLM dispersed camping areas.
 It was my favorite camping experience to date.